Pau Gasol gets emotional as Lakers retire his No. 16 jersey – KION546

 AP Sports Writer

-LOS ANGELES (AP) — When Pau Gasol joined the Los Angeles Lakers just over 15 years ago, the Spanish 7-footer banished his ego, redoubled his work ethic and immediately turned a struggling team into contenders who eventually became champions.
+LOS ANGELES (AP) — When Pau Gasol joined the Los Angeles Lakers just over 15 years ago, the Spanish 7-footer banished his ego, redoubled his work ethic and immediately turned this team into contenders who eventually became champions.

 Gasol and Kobe Bryant did it all together, and their numbers now hang side by side in the Lakers’ arena.